sunpochin/CarND-Behavioral-Cloning-P3/README.md

 ### 3. Model parameter tuning

 1. From some basic EDA I learned a great portion of training data has label steering angle 0, which might cause issues.
 So I tried to filter out 99% of them using ```random()``` .
+![vis-image1]

-2. I use images from all three cameras, and a angle correction of 0.25 .
+2. I use images from all three cameras, and an "angle correction" of 0.25 .

 ### 4. Appropriate training data